Gitpranav12/MERN-Coding-/README.md

 - **Node.js**: JavaScript runtime for server-side programming.
 - **APEXCHARTS**: React package for giving a chart component.
 - **NextUI**: NextUi package for giving a frontend component.

-## License

-This project is licensed under the MIT License.

----

-For further information or assistance, please get in touch with the developer at [vikashjjp728@gmail.com].